i998979/PA-Inference/README.md

 # PA Inference
 PA Inference is an Android app that provides a UI for audio inference.
 By project [gpt-sovits-onnx-rs](https://github.com/null-define/gpt-sovits-onnx-rs), inferring on mobile device is made possible.
 By providing trained models and reference audios, audio will be inferred using the sounds of trained model.

-With its tri-lingual design, text-to-speech conversion can be easily completed by just providing the text to be converted, then click the language to infer.
+With its tri-lingual design, text-to-speech conversion can be easily completed by just providing the text to be converted, then clicking the language to infer.

 ### User Interface
 <img src="https://github.com/user-attachments/assets/090c7ff0-338b-431c-9575-50f86d312570" width="200">